perses/examples-plugin/generation/README.md

 percli plugin build
 ```

 2. Make sure the perses configuration has the plugin development mode enabled.
-In the `<perses root>/perses/dev/config.yaml`.
+You can do this by adding at the root of your Perses configuration file (usually `config.yaml` or `perses-config.yaml`) the following lines:
 ```yaml
 plugin:
   enable_dev: true
 ```

-3. Start your local Perses instance.
-You can do this in one of two ways:
+3. We are assuming you have followed the instruction to install and run Perses.
+If it is not the case, you can do this in one of two ways:

    - **Option 1: From source**
      1. Follow the official instructions to build and run Perses from source: [Install from Source](https://perses.dev/perses/docs/installation/from-source/)